abhi3700/my_coding_toolkit/mac.md

   Now, restart your computer to enable indexing with updated folders settings. 🎉

+## Security

+- Turn ON the Firewall.
+  - Enable the stealth mode.

 ## References

 - Apple keyboard shortcuts - <https://support.apple.com/en-in/HT201236>